uom-cse-realitix/distributed-file-search/README.md

     * Trivial File Transfer Protocol (TFTP)

 5. <u>Testing the project locally should be done giving the IP `127.0.0.1`.</u> We cannot test giving another IP in the configuration file, since the UDP sockets are bound for those particular ports.

+## TODOs

+Updated TODOs can be found in [this link](https://github.com/uom-cse-realitix/distributed-file-search/projects/1), in a Kanban board.

 ## FAQ